-Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
+WaitTime specifies how long to wait for a reply.
 If no reply is received within the specified time, the function returns timeout and no cleanup is done, and thus the function can be invoked repeatedly until a reply is returned.

-The return value Reply is defined in the return value of Module: handle_call/3.
+The return value Reply is passed from the return value of Module:handle_call/3.

-The function returns an error if the gen_server dies before or during this request.
+The function returns an error if the gen_server died before a reply was sent.